But that set the stage. Less than a week later, the pound made a

 decision was painful, and brought up a lot of grief over Nigel, but the

-next day I was back to the pound to sign the papers.
+next day I was back at the pound to sign the papers.
 On Tuesday

 (which was Alaska Day and a state holiday) I picked up my new dog up